mkrasikoff/roman-calculator/README.md

 5. `com.mkrasikoff.romancalculator.operation`: Contains the `OperationType` enum which represents the supported operations.
 6. `com.mkrasikoff.romancalculator.converter`: Contains classes for numeral conversions - `DecimalToRomanConverter` and `RomanToDecimalConverter`.
 7. `com.mkrasikoff.romancalculator.shell`: Houses the Spring Shell command classes.
+8. `com.mkrasikoff.romancalculator.exception`: Contains errors to throw and their messages.

 ## How to Use